 The Maine Potato Board has announced that the 2012 Farm Family of the Year is the Rudy Parent family of Hamlin.
-Rudy Parent, his wife Dinah, son Jamie and brother Bill farm 1,200 acres in the St. John Valley.
+Rudy Parent, his wife Dinah, son Jamie and brother Bill, farm 1,200 acres in the St. John Valley.

-Jamie Parent is the seventh generation to work this land.
+Jamie Parent is the seventh generation to work the land.
 Rudy started farming right out of Van Buren High School in 1970, and he purchased the farm from his father Gerard in 1986.
 Rudy and Dinah raised four children on the farm: Jamie, their older son; Nick, who also works on the farm; and two daughters, Heather and Michelle.

 The family grows 600 acres of potatoes and 600 acres of grain.
 Rudy Parent was selected as a McCain Top Ten Grower in 2011.
 Gerard Parent is now 87.
 The annual Harvest Mass, which rotates among Hamlin, Van Buren and Cyr Plantation, is held in the Parent potato house when it is Hamlin’s turn to hold the service.

 My husband’s Chamberland ancestors were farmers.
 A monument to his grandparents, Belone and Edithe (Chasse) Chamberland, is on the site of their original farm in St. Agatha.

 My sister and her husband both work at TruTextile in Guilford, once called Guilford Industries or “the woolen mill.”
 My parents both worked there, as did my brother, and my Steeves grandparents both worked in textile mills.
 So did two of my great-grandfathers, Harry Steeves and Stanley Roberts.